 Since their inception, stablecoins have been seen as the middle ground between traditional currencies and cryptocurrencies.
 They provide the best of both worlds by providing the price stability available in traditional markets while also providing convenience and privacy seen in cryptocurrencies.

-These underlying assets are constantly regulated and maintained by independent custodians to control prices when required.
+Independent custodians constantly regulate and maintain these underlying assets to control prices when required.
 Traditionally, custodians only move into a market to manage the supply and demand during drastic market movements.
 The result causes stablecoins valuations to remain free from wild fluctuations caused by inflation.

 Usually, stablecoins are pegged to fiat currencies like the US dollar and the euro and commodities like oil, gold, or silver.
 Others are pegged to trading assets like forex reserves, while others are algorithmic.

-Stablecoins can be broadly segregated into four groups:
+Stablecoins can be further divided into four groups:

-As the name suggests, these are stablecoins that have underlying fiat currency reserves.
-These stablecoins are regularly audited to ensure they stay in compliance with the set financial regulations.
+As the name suggests, these are stablecoins with underlying fiat currency reserves.
+In addition, these stablecoins are regularly audited to ensure they comply with the set financial regulations.

 These currencies use hard assets such as gold, real estate, silver, oil, and many more.
 Many projects in the market prefer using gold as their collateralized asset.
 However, a few projects in the Middle East region use oil reserves to peg their stablecoin.